Skip to Navigation Skip to UConn Search Skip to Content

 • Health, Wellness, and Safety

-SMART Recovery is offered every Monday from 5pm-6pm at Cordial Storrs House, home of the UConn Recovery Community.
-Cordial Storrs House is located at 1332...
+All Recovery Meetings are offered every Friday from 5pm-6pm at Cordial Storrs House, home of the UConn Recovery Community.
+Cordial Storrs House...
 [Read More]

 • Academic and Scholarly Events

-• SoMAM Fall 2025 Seminar Series - Dr. Jaime Grunlan
+• SoMAM Seminar Series - Dr. Daniele Vivona

 • © University of Connecticut